0Badwa/DACHnews/README.md

 # DACH.news

-Production-built, AI-assisted news system designed for deterministic behavior
+Production-deployed, AI-assisted editorial system
-and validation-first handling of AI outputs.
+designed for deterministic behavior and validation-first handling of AI outputs.

-This repository contains the full source code of a real production system.
+This repository contains the full source code of a **real, deployed system with intentionally limited scope**.
-It is shared for technical review and audit purposes.
+It is shared for **technical review, architectural inspection, and reasoning transparency**.

-It is not a demo, tutorial, or starter project.
+It is **not** presented as:
+- a turnkey product
+- a reusable library
+- a security-hardened reference implementation
+- a complete AI validation framework

 ---